 As its older, whiter population ages and immigrant populations settle down, the United States will grow more diverse.
 Gradually, some Republican strongholds can become competitive.
-Prince William county, Virginia, is one such place.
+Prince William County, Virginia, is one such place.

 Signs bode well here for Hillary Clinton.
-Not only is it lacking the white working class populations on which Donald Trump has built his base, it is also home to a disproportionate number of government workers who are quite familiar with her running mate, Virginia Sen. Tim Kaine.
-The Democratic vice presidential nominee is a Virginian who speaks Spanish, like a lot of Prince William residents.
-According to data from Google Trends, Prince William was the top county searching about immigration and the phrase "en ingles."
+Not only is it lacking the white working-class populations on which Donald Trump has built his base, it is also home to a disproportionate number of government workers who are quite familiar with her running mate, Virginia Sen. Tim Kaine.
+The Democratic vice presidential nominee is a Virginian who speaks Spanish, like a lot of Prince William County residents.
+According to data from Google Trends, Prince William County was the top county searching about immigration and the phrase "en ingles."

-Donald Trump has done a lot to shake up this race, but he can't move demographics.
+Trump has done a lot to shake up this race, but he can't move demographics.
 If he loses this state, it will be another reminder for Republicans about the work they have ahead of them in a changing country.

 Searches by candidate